lcmd-epfl/marc/README.md

 High verbosity levels (`-v 1`, `-v 2`, etc.) will print significantly more information while marc runs.
 To be as automated as possible, reasonable default values are set for most choices, but extreme verbosity can be obtained by raising the value.

+marc is able to use molecular symmetry and deal with shuffling, including the effect of bond rotations and symmetries, when computing heavy atom rmsdS.
+However, this comes at a cost, and therefore this function is deactivated automatically for large systems.
+You can enfoce sorting by including the flags `-s` and `-as`, where `s` uses an approximate sorting routine and `as` does brute force rmsd comparisons over isomorphisms. `nosymm` deactivates this functionality, which can lead to wrong rmsds!
+Luckily, you can always resort to metrics that do not require rmsd.

 As a final note, marc does not consider hydrogen atoms for geometry analysis.
-You can force marc to include them by using the `yesh` flag.
+You can force marc to include them by using the `-yesh` flag, which is generally not recommended.
+Obviously, including hydrogens makes any sorting much more time consuming.

 ## Citation [↑](#citation)